songhuangcn/dingtalk-client/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/dingtalk-robot.
+Bug reports and pull requests are welcome on GitHub at https://github.com/pinewong/dingtalk-client.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Code of Conduct

-Everyone interacting in the Dingtalk::Robot project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/dingtalk-robot/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Dingtalk::Client project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/pinewong/dingtalk-client/blob/master/CODE_OF_CONDUCT.md).